Kalemie: Post-independence and name change to Kalemie

 Albertville was attacked by mercenaries under Major Mike Hoare during operations against the Simba Rebellion in August 1964.

 In the late 1960s and early 1970s under the regime of Mobutu Sese Seko the Zairianization policy was implemented, this included numerous changes to the state and to private life, including the renaming of the Congo and its cities, as well as an eventual mandate that Zairians were to abandon their Christian names for more "authentic" ones.
 In addition, Western-style attire was banned and replaced with the Mao-style tunic labeled the "abacost" and its female equivalent.
 The policy began to wane in the late 1970s and had mostly been abandoned by 1990.

 In 1971, as a result of the Zairianization, Albertville changed its name to Kalemie.
 The Town of Kalemie also hosts the major University of Kalemie, which maintains the largest library in the region.

 Climate

 Kalemie has a tropical savanna climate (Köppen: Aw).

 Economy

 Kalemie serves as an important town in the Katanga province, Manufactures include cement, food products, and textiles.

 Mining

-The town consequently serves as a distribution centre for such minerals as copper, cobalt, zinc, tin, and coal.
+The town consequently serves as a distribution centre for such minerals as copper, cobalt, zinc,Gold, tin, and coal.